LeToNode/Play2.0-CN-doc/Scalahttp.md

 # Making HTTP calls

 Sometimes we would like to call other HTTP services from a play application.
 Play supports this task via its ```play.api.libs.WS``` library which provides a mechanism to make async http calls.
+Any calls made by ```play.api.libs.WS``` should return a ```play.api.libs.concurrent[T]``` which we can then handle using play's asynchronous mechanisms

 # A short introduction